peteroupc/peteroupc.github.io/bernoulli.md

 1. Generate two geometric(1/4) random numbers, and call _t_ their sum.
 (As used here, a geometric(1/4) random number is the number of successes before the first failure, with success probability 1/4.)
 2. With probability 5/9, add 1 to _t_.
-3. Generate 2*_t_ unbiased random bits, and return 0 if there are more zeros than ones generated this way or vice versa.
+3. Generate 2*_t_ unbiased random bits, and return 0 if there are more zeros than ones generated this way or more ones than zeros.
 (Note that this condition can be checked even before all the bits are generated this way.)
 Repeat this step two more times.
 4. Return 1.

 <a id=a___b___x___y></a>